exercism/v3/languages/csharp/exercises/concept/lists/.meta/design.md

 ## Prerequisites

-- `foreach-loops`: know how to use a `foreach-loop` to iterate over a collection.
+- `for-loops`: know how to use a `for-loop` to iterate over a collection.
-- `arrays`: know of the `array` collection type and that it has a fixed length.